 Here are the quick statistics for the closed sales in the last complete month to give a sense of how things are going with the Monte Sereno real estate market.
 Sales data comes from my Monte Sereno Real Estate Report.
 Given that the supply of homes to study is tiny, what can we tell from this data?

 It’s true that an average Monte Sereno house is about $2.5 million, and often higher in the current market – a little steep for most folks!
-With only two sold and two pending in February, the data won’t always be the most accurate.
+With only 4 sold and 3 pending in March, the data won’t always be the most accurate.
 During times like this, it’s more important to look at the trends over multiple months than to base your understanding of the market off one month, and to compare with similar, nearby markets like Los Gatos.

 |Trends at a Glance||FEB 2017||PREVIOUS MONTH||YEAR-OVER YEAR|

 |Average Sales Price||+15.1%||$2,557,500||$2,222,500||+5.9%||$2,415,000|